 We're not being funny, righ', but Cardiff is a lush little city – amazing quality of life (best UK City in Europe, 2015), brilliant parks (most green space per head of population of any UK city), great events, and fab people.
 (It's also the UK's wettest, which inspired our bottled Cardiff Rain, and the UK's fastest growing major city.)

 It all started as a bit of fun, way back in 2009 – a doodle on a beer mat was all it was.
 Since then we've been featured in the national UK press, and on national TV and radio.
-We also have a monthly column in the South Wales Echo.
+We also have a monthly column in the South Wales Echo since October 2015 (that's a lot of copy!).

-We won't lie to you, though – we've never had a business plan let alone a masterplan.
-It's been a crazy journey, without any former marketing or retail experience whatever.
+Won't lie to you, though – we've never had a business plan let alone a masterplan.
+It's been a crazy journey, without any former marketing or retail experience.
 I Loves The 'Diff naturally grew into a little business, aided immesaurably by the support and patience of family members and the power of social media.
-It's been a fun, unexpected adventure, and each day brings new experiences.
+It's been a fun, unexpected adventure, and each day brings new experiences and the opportunity to meet new people and, well, be silly.

-I Loves The 'Diff has (among other things) won a Best of Welsh Design award, supported charity events and Made In Roath, printed cool posters which donated money to charity, helped judge the Cardiff Life Magazine Awards, done craft and community fairs, appeared in an art exhibition, ran the official merchandise stand at the Cardiff Half marathon (twice – same number of times we've run it), worked with local designers, and worked with the likes of St Davids' shopping centre, Cardiff Airport, Penarth Town Council, and SWALEC.
-That's not all, mind...
+I Loves The 'Diff has (among other things) won a Best of Welsh Design award and a Cardiff Life Award, supported charity/community events and arts festivals, provided artwork to the pitch when Michael Sheen proposed bringing the 2019 Homeless World Cup to Cardiff and then designed the logo, been involved with a Welsh Government campaign to promote organ donation, printed cool posters and cards which donated money to charity, helped judge the Cardiff Life Magazine Awards (years before 2017's glory!), appeared in an art exhibition, ran the official merchandise stand at the Cardiff Half marathon (twice – same number of times we've run it), and did an editor takeover of Cardiff life magazine (in October 2017).
+We've also worked with loads of talented local designers, and done some fun things with the likes of Cardiff Airport, Cardiff Bus, St David's Cardiff, Penarth Town Council, SWALEC and Glamorgan Cricket.

 One of the best things we've been involved with was 2017's We Loves The 'Diff fundraising and limited edition prints campaign with St David's, which raised £30,000 in five weeks for homeless charities Llamau, Huggard Centre, and The Wallich.